ethereum-oasis-op/oasis-open-project/README.md

 For more information on the goals of this effort, see the [project charter](./PROJECT_CHARTER.md).

 ## Contributing
 We are currently looking for Ethereum developers interested in standardizing Ethereum JSON-RPC and Open-RPC.
-Those interested should file an issue in this repo, or reach out directly to Virgil Griffith, Dan Burnett, Charles McCathie Neville, Nick Johnson, or Jory Burson.
+Those interested should file an issue in this repo, or reach out directly to Virgil Griffith, Dan Burnett, Chaals (@entethalliance.org) Nevile, Nick Johnson, or Jory Burson.

 ## Governance
 This project operates under the terms of the [Open Project Rules](https://github.com/oasis-open-projects/documentation/blob/master/board-docs/open-projects-rules.md) and the applicable license(s) specified in [LICENSE.md](./LICENSE).